|Nutrition Facts (per serving)|

 Slowly add powdered sugar until completely combined.

 Fold the cheese and curd mixture into the whipped cream.

 Once the cakes are cool, remove the limoncello cakes from the pans.
 Place one layer on serving plate.

 Frost top with 1/3 of the frosting.

 Place the second layer on top.

-Use remaining frosting to frost sides of cake.
+Use the remaining frosting to frost the sides of the cake.

 Serve and enjoy!